Best Eye Creams for Men Over 40: 12 Years of Testing

 3-The Ordinary Multi-Peptide Eye Serum

 The Ordinary Multi-Peptide Eye Serum is a bit different because it’s a serum rather than a cream.
-The texture is very light (almost watery), but don’t let that fool you, used consistently, it delivers noticeable results, especially if you like a more active, ingredient-focused approach to skincare.
+The texture is very light (almost watery), but don’t let that fool you — used consistently, it delivers noticeable results, especially if you like a more active, ingredient-focused approach to skincare.
 For me, it’s less about that “comfort cream” feeling and more about looking a bit fresher and smoother around the eyes over time.

 I tend to use this one in the morning as part of my usual The Ordinary routine.
-It layers extremely well under moisturiser or SPF and never feels greasy or heavy, which is a big plus if you hate that thick product build-up under the eyes.
-The only thing I’d say is: if your under-eye area is very dry, you’ll probably want to follow with a proper moisturiser on top, because this isn’t designed to feel rich.
-But for the price, and for how easy it is to use daily, it’s one of the best affordable eye products I’ve tried.
+It layers extremely well under moisturiser or SPF and never feels greasy or heavy, which is a big plus if you hate thick product build-up under the eyes.

 Pros